ColinCharlton1/Team16_Project/README.md

 CPSC 219 group project for team 16
 CPSC 219_T04_ Team 16 Group Project

-to run demo2 only use only the folder labeled demo2Code, still figuring out how to use github properly for updates.
+to run previous demo's only use only the folder of that demo and compile its code and then run the Class Display.java

-To run this program, compile code and then run the Class Display.java How to run: For the final version of the project, compile all packages and run the class 'Display' found in the 'view' package.
+How to run: For the final version of the project, compile all packages and run the class 'Display' found in the 'view' package.

 Updates on the final version of the project